 Modern houseboat in SeattleOne of the best places to stay in Seattle.
 Check off staying on a houseboat in Seattle off your bucketlist.
 Featured by travel bloggers Kara and Nate (Search youtube: Seattle houseboats) One of the best parts of this houseboat is the rooftop deck.
 Amazing views.
 Enjoy a meal and/or beverage right outside the patio or up on top of the rooftop deck.
-3 night minimum starting 5/1/21.
-Our calendar is open only for April and May Eventually we will be opening up other months too.
+2 night minimum

 Houseboat on Quartermaster harbor, Vashon IslandEnjoy stunning views of boats and sleep to the sound of calm water sweeping beneath you, as this incredible house boat sits on top of the inner harbor of Vashon Island!
 Nestled on a local marina, it is the perfect island getaway.
 Only a 20 min. ferry ride from Seattle and a 15 min. ferry ride from Tacoma, but you will feel a world away.
 Experience all day outings with 2 person canoe, hiking and beautiful scenery all within a few steps of the house boat!